Balcony Inspection Checklist: What You Need To Know

 • Condition of framing, ledger board, support posts, beams, and joists

-Decking and Walking Surfaces
+Decking and Walking Surfaces Inspection

-The actual deck surface is another important part of a good balcony inspection.
+The actual deck surface is another essential part of a good balcony inspection.
 Damage to walking surfaces can expose structural elements to possible water damage.
 They can also be tripping or safety hazards.
 Be sure to check:

 • Deck surface condition, like cracking or loose tiles